 Rules of the Road Trip: Camping from Malibu to San Francisco

 One VW van, four friends, a quiver of long and short boards, and 400 plus miles traveled from Malibu to San Francisco.
 What happened in between on those open road stretches in Big Sur and Santa Cruz?
-The rhythm of the waves guided Leah Dawson and Ashley Johnson's PCH journey of when to stay longer, detour or move on.
+The waves guided Leah Dawson and Ashley Johnson's PCH journey of when to stay longer, detour or move on.

 We asked Ashley to share her favorite moments of the trip, and her advice for a fun-filled surf getaway from SoCal to NorCal waves and temperatures.

 You can make a plan, but its always going to change based on where the waves are the best.
 Let the swell be your guide.
 “Although we did hit up each spot we planned to, the amount of time in each area definitely changed based upon surf and also holiday weekends!
 We pretty much got super lucky in most areas we scored surf every place!”
 Ashley says.